 Difference between Heuristic and Biases and their types?

-Even though the difference between biases and heuristics is a bit elusive, yet it can be deduced that these two are two different concepts and must not be used interchangeably.
+Even though the difference between biases and heuristics is a bit elusive, it can be deduced that these two are two different concepts and must not be used interchangeably.

 And therefore, the biases that we develop are a result of heuristics.
 The more you read ahead, the more you may want to agree.